 A new and improved version of Data Locker is available.
-To learn more, see our guide on AppsFlyer Data Locker 2.0.
+See Data Locker 2.0.

-AppsFlyer offers a new solution for exporting entire raw data on a daily basis.
-This data can be processed by customer scripts and imported into their BI systems or be available for pulling when required.
+You can export all your raw data on a daily basis.
+The data can be processed by customer scripts and imported into customer BI systems or can be pulled when needed.

-This is a premium feature which is an add-on on top of packages.
-For specific pricing please contact your Customer Success Manager.
+This is a premium feature.
+It is an add-on on top of standard packages.
+For pricing contact your Customer Success Manager.

-For customers with large amounts of data, Data Locker serves as an alternative to exporting data via Push API.
-Once the Data Locker is configured, AppsFlyer automatically creates a repository for the data and makes it available for the customer’s convenience.
+For customers with large amounts of data, Data Locker is an alternative to exporting data using Push API.
+Once the Data Locker is configured, AppsFlyer creates a repository for the data and makes it available for the customer’s convenience.

 Benefits of Using Data Locker